 For most of these steps, you’ll want to work with an experience lawyer who can help you with the filing and ensure you pick the right doctor, especially if your claim gets denied and you need to seek a second opinion for your appeal.

-If your workers’ comp claim does get denied, the appeals process in the State of Georgia starts with a hearing within 60 days of the judge getting your file.
+If your workers’ compensation claim does get denied, the appeals process in the State of Georgia starts with a hearing within 60 days of the judge getting your file.
 The judge will then either award or deny your claim after hearing from both sides in the case.

 A workers’ compensation lawyer can help you navigate the reasons for the denial, represent you at hearings, and increase your chances of winning the appeals process.